 Joshua S. Levy

 Joshua Levy, co-chair of the firm's Litigation and Enforcement practice group and co-chair of the firm's Diversity Committee, focuses on white collar defense and related complex civil litigation, particularly in the pharmaceutical and medical device industries.
 In 2016, Joshua secured a complete acquittal after a three-week trial in federal court of a real estate developer, secured the first DOJ declination under the FCPA Pilot Program and won a significant False Claims Act case in the First Circuit Court of Appeals.
-Joshua’s practice includes representation of individuals and corporate clients in a wide array of government enforcement actions involving health care fraud, securities fraud, criminal tax matters, the Foreign Corrupt Practices Act, environmental crimes, public corruption, and construction fraud investigations.
-In 2012, Joshua co-led a Ropes team that defended at trial a leading medical device manufacturer in a 13 felony count indictment which resulted in the mid-trial dismissal by the Department of Justice of all 13 felony charges and only a one count misdemeanor.
+Joshua’s practice includes representation of individuals and corporate clients in a wide array of government enforcement actions involving health care fraud, the Foreign Corrupt Practices Act, securities fraud, criminal tax matters, environmental crimes, public corruption, and construction fraud investigations.
+In 2012, Joshua co-led a Ropes team that defended at trial a leading medical device manufacturer in a 13 felony count indictment which resulted in the mid-trial dismissal by the Department of Justice of all 13 felony charges and a one count misdemeanor.

 Joshua spent seven years as a federal prosecutor in the Economic Crimes Unit at the United States Attorney’s Office for the District of Massachusetts.
 He prosecuted a wide range of white collar crimes, including health care fraud, securities fraud, Foreign Corrupt Practices Act violations, terrorism financing, investor fraud, embezzlement, export violations, environmental crimes, and telemarketing fraud.
 Joshua was profiled in an American Lawyer story about leading federal prosecutors for his work at the U.S. Attorney's Office.
 He received the Attorney General's Award for Exceptional Service.
 Prior to joining the U.S. Attorney's Office, Joshua was previously a litigation associate at Ropes & Gray and a Special Assistant District Attorney in Middlesex County.